 The best maple granola step-by-step

 Step 1.
-Preheat the oven to 150°C/300°F. Line a baking tray with parchment paper and set aside.
+Preheat the oven to 150°C/300°F. Then, line a baking tray with parchment paper and set aside.
 I use reusable parchment paper!
 It’s easy to clean and dishwasher-safe!
 [Disclaimer: As an Amazon Associate I earn from qualifying purchases.]

 Step 2.
 Add all the ingredients (except the dried cranberries and chocolate) to a pan.
 Depending on how warm your coconut oil is, I usually scrape out the hardened coconut oil with a tablespoon.
 Turn on the stovetop to low-medium heat and mix everything together for only a few minutes.
 Once everything is melted together and the oats look “wet”, turn off the heat.